 COGS = Opening inventory + purchases of raw material + direct labor + overheads – closing inventory

 #3 – Operating Expenses

 Operating expenses are the expenses which are incurred by the business in the normal course of its operations.
 It includes selling, general and administrative expenses like rent expenses, salary to administrative staff, traveling expenses etc.

-The EBIT (Earnings Before Interest and Tax) can be calculated by using the direct and indirect method.
+It can be calculated by using the direct and indirect method.

 #1 – Direct Method

 Earnings Before Interest and Tax = Revenue – Cost of goods sold – Operating Expenses

 This EBIT formula for the direct method is it deducts the associated expenses directly from the revenue generated